superxc3/xcmkb/list of items/list of keyboards/30percent/klein/readme.md

 - Hotswap LP Choc v1
 - Original 3D printed case designed by author
 - TRS cable included
-- EC12 encoder with 3D printed knob (only working on master side, default at right)
+- EC12 encoder with 3D printed knob (working on both sides)
 - No switch plate (does not required due to pcb design)

 ### What is not included and you need to prepare